Surely, if you are a financial planner then holding back from giving advice would seem counter-productive, right?

 1. It is safe ground for the adviser

-If you have spent thousands of hours to become an expert financial planner or adviser, then on one level it makes sense to share your hard-earned knowledge.
+If you have spent hundreds of hours to become an expert financial planner or adviser, then on one level it makes sense to keep the conversation centred on the problem.
 It is safe because it is what you know about.

 2. To try and prove their worth